 I have been at Brandon University since July 2014.
-I am a forensic anthropologist and regular consultant to the Office of the Chief Medical Examiner in Manitoba, the RCMP and the Winnipeg Police Service.
+I am a forensic anthropologist and work with the Manitoba Office of the Chief Medical Examiner, the RCMP, First Nations Police and the Winnipeg Police Service.
 I have research experience in juvenile osteology, growth and development, mortality bias, population health and the archaeology of children and childhood.
-I am also an ongoing consultant for Drag the Red; a community organization that is devoted to dragging the Red River and searching the associated shoreline for evidence of missing people.
-I am also available as a resource to local and federal law enforcement.
+I am also an ongoing consultant for Drag the Red; an Indigenous led grassroots organization that is devoted to dragging the Red River and searching the associated shoreline for evidence of missing people.

-In addition, I am a consultant for the Manitoba Museum and the Historic Resources Branch of Manitoba.
+I have also worked with the Manitoba Museum and the Historic Resources Branch of Manitoba.
 In this position I conduct the required skeletal analysis of archaeological individuals to ensure their repatriation.

 I am committed to a high level of teaching and research and seek as many opportunities as possible to incorporate my students into the practical applied component of my work.
 If you have any questions about biological or forensic anthropology please don’t hesitate to email me!
 I look forward to hearing from you.